START WITH IV ROCEPHIN

 • I begin with a detailed clinical history—tick exposure, early symptoms, and system-specific complaints

-• I assess for co-infections like Babesia and Bartonella early, as they influence treatment response
+• I assess early for co-infections such as Babesia and Bartonella

-• I start with oral antibiotics tailored to symptoms and expected pathogens
+• I start with oral antibiotics tailored to the clinical picture

 🧭 Final Thoughts

-Most of the patients I see with chronic Lyme manifestations improve with oral therapy, targeted treatment for co-infections, and close clinical follow-up.
+Many patients with chronic Lyme manifestations improve with oral therapy, targeted treatment of co-infections, and careful follow-up.

 Start where it makes sense.
 Treat what’s likely.
 Escalate only if needed.